cf73/humanity/content/collections/books/the-wind-in-the-willows.md

     content:
       -
         type: text
-        text: 'To view the exhibit:  '
+        text: 'This introduction is from a 2007 exhibit by the Bodleian Libraries at Oxford University. .
+You can still view the exhibit here:  '
       -
         type: text
         marks: